Improved Predictions for Higgs Q_T at the Tevatron and the LHC: Soft gluon resummation

 \subsection{Predictions of the total cross section for $gg\to HX$ at hardon colliders}

 The primary use of the resummation code ResBos is for the calculation of the transverse momentum spectrum, as well as other distributions that are influenced strongly by soft gluon effects.
 However, it also gives a calculation of the total cross section that is comparable to that of a fixed-order calculation, depending on the order to which the resummation coefficients have been included.
-We have included all of the coefficients ($A^{(1,2)}$, $B^{(1)}$, $C^{(0,1)}$) in ResBos that are necessary to produce a NLO calculation of the cross section.
-In addition, we also have included the NNLO coefficients $A^{(3)}$ and $B^{(2)}$ and are only missing the function $C^{(2)}$ that is necessary to give a NNLO calculation of the total cross section.
+We have included all of the coefficients ($A^{(1)}$, $B^{(1)}$, $C^{(0,1)}$) in ResBos that are necessary to produce a NLO calculation of the cross section.
+In addition, we also have included the NNLO coefficients $A^{(2)}$ and $B^{(2)}$ and are only missing the function $C^{(2)}$ that is necessary to give a NNLO calculation of the total cross section.
 The function $C^{(2)}$ should be extractable from the NNLO analytic expression of the cross section, but this has not been achieved as yet.
-Thus, our calculation of the cross section should be comparable to a NLO fixed-order calculation, and in fact contains much of the (presumably dominant) contributions at NNLO.
+To improve the resummation calcaultion, we also include $A^{(3)}$ in the Sudakov exponent.
+Thus, our calculation of the cross section should be comparable to a NLO fixed-order calculation, and in fact contains much of the (logrithmic) contributions at NNLO.